JBrosDevelopment/Norma/README.md

 Doing this will easily allow more functions to be added to the language.

-We will need to add this static array to the beginning of the `Execution.cs` file to keep track of all of the built-in functions that we can make,
+We will need to add this static array to the beginning of the `Execution.cs` file to keep track of all of the built-in functions that we can make.

 ```csharp
 public static Function[] Functions =
 [